beniwonka/mensaria-madness/README.md

-# V1.1 // MENSARIA MADNESS
+## V1.1 // MENSARIA MADNESS

-Working on these extendsions by V1.1
+Working on these extensions (branch V1.1)

   * by letting items passing by, you are losing points so there is a appeal to catch as many as you can.